jlevy/og-equity-compensation/README.md

   Often, the expiration is **90 days** after termination of service, making the options effectively worthless if you cannot exercise before that point.
-  We’ll talk more about this, but remember that you’ll need to understand costs and tax liabilities and try to plan ahead!
+  We’ll talk more about this, but remember that you’ll need to understand costs and tax liabilities of exercise and to plan ahead!
   In fact, you should find out about this when you start, or better yet, before you sign an offer letter.
 - 🔹 Recently (since around 2015) a few companies are finding ways to keep the exercise